tradingview/charting-library-tutorial/INTEGRATION_DETAILS.md

 The generated `vendor/tradingview/` folder is ignored by git.

-The Trading Platform install helper also copies `broker-sample/dist/bundle.js` into `third_party/tradingview/broker-sample/dist/bundle.js` when the installed package contains it.
+The Trading Platform install helper also installs `broker-sample/dist/bundle.js` into `third_party/tradingview/broker-sample/dist/bundle.js`.
+It first checks the installed package, then falls back to fetching the file from the Trading Platform repository using the same version or git ref.

 ## Binance REST APIs